Lawyers expect hundreds of claims at start of GM ignition-switch fund

 | NEW YORK

-General Motors Co (GM.N) in April hired Washington, DC, lawyer Kenneth Feinberg to run the compensation program, giving him sole discretion on how much to offer for serious injuries and deaths caused by the faulty switch.
-GM has set aside $400 million to cover claims, although the total amount of awards is not capped and could increase.
+General Motors Co in April hired Washington, DC, lawyer Kenneth Feinberg to run the compensation programme, giving him sole discretion on how much to offer for serious injuries and deaths caused by the faulty switch.
+GM has set aside $400 million (£317.23 million) to cover claims, although the total amount of awards is not capped and could increase.

 GM has linked 54 accidents and 13 deaths to the faulty switch, which prompted the recall of 2.6 million vehicles.